eternnoir/pyTelegramBotAPI/README.md

 #### Message handlers
 A message handler is a function that is decorated with the `message_handler` decorator of a TeleBot instance.
 Message handlers consist of one or multiple filters.
-Each filter much return True for a certain message in order for a message handler to become eligible to handle that message.
+Each filter must return True for a certain message in order for a message handler to become eligible to handle that message.
 A message handler is declared in the following way (provided `bot` is an instance of TeleBot):
 ```python
 @bot.message_handler(filters)
 def function_name(message):